Stencyl/stencylpedia/chapter-6/effects.md

 * **Some effects may work only in Flash**.
 These effects are denoted with a red, Flash icon.
 * On the Desktop and Mobile targets, all effects except tint are simulated using software and consequently can slow down games, especially when you use "remove all effects"
 * Effects persist, even when an Actor’s animation changes.
-* Only 1 effect may be applied at a time to a particular actor.
+* Only 1 effect may be applied at a time to a particular actor or image.
+To apply several, use the apply block multiple times.

 > **Tip:** On Desktop and Mobile, if you want to tint an actor and un-tint it, instead of using "remove all effects", apply a white tint to the actor, which has the same net effect, without the performance penalty.